Black-necked spitting cobra

 The black-necked spitting cobra (Naja nigricollis) is a species of spitting cobra found mostly in sub-Saharan Africa.
 They are moderately sized snakes that can grow to a length of 1.2 to 2.2 m in length.
 Their coloration and markings can vary considerably.
 They prey primarily on small rodents.
 They possess medically significant venom, although the mortality rate for untreated bites on humans is relatively low (~ 5–10%, in endemic regions under 1%).
 Like other spitting cobras, they can eject venom from their fangs when threatened (one drop over 7 m and more in perfect accuracy).
-The neurotoxic venom irritates the skin, causing blisters and inflammation, and can cause permanent blindness if the venom makes contact with the eyes and is not washed off.
+The cytotoxic venom irritates the skin, causing blisters and inflammation, and can cause permanent blindness if the venom makes contact with the eyes and is not washed off.

 Naja nigricollis belongs to the cobra genus Naja under the family Elapidae.
 It previously included two subspecies that have been moved to the species Naja nigricincta – the zebra spitting cobra (Naja nigricincta nigricincta) and the black spitting cobra (Naja nigricincta woodi).